Ice2Faith/SnackGame-Conlose/README.md

 # SnackGame-Conlose
- a purity conlose application game by c.
+ a purity conlose application game by c++.
+# Package As SnackGame Class